Court of Protection, Health & Welfare Specialists

-- Court of Protection applications
+- making or responding to a Court of Protection application

-- Cases involving a person’s capacity to consent to sexual relations and marriage
+- cases involving a person’s capacity to consent to sexual relations and marriage

 How we can help

-We can act for you, or someone you care for
+We can act for you, or someone you care for.

 We can act for those appointed as Litigation Friend including Independent Mental Capacity Advocates and Relevant Persons Representatives.

-Working on instruction by the Official Solicitor.
+We are often instructed by the Official Solicitor.

 Legal Aid & Funding